Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: STP Formulation of the Arbitrary and the Constrained Switching System

-where the second equality uses property \eqref{eqprop1}, the third equality uses the definition of STP, and the fourth equality uses the mix-product property of the Kronecker product.
-Noting that $\Phi \ltimes\sigma(k)=\Phi_\kappa$, the conclusion follows immediately. \end{proof} Define a finite set $\mathcal{A}_\M\subset \R^{n\ell\times n\ell}$ that consists of matrices $\Phi_i$ given in \eqref{Phii}, i.e.,
+where the second equality uses property \eqref{eqprop1}, the third equality uses definition \eqref{1.1}, and the fourth equality uses property \eqref{prokron}.
+Noting that $\Phi \ltimes\sigma(k)=\Phi_\kappa$, the conclusion follows immediately. \end{proof} Define a finite set of matrices $\mathcal{A}_\M$ as